phuse-org/CTDasRDF/doc/MedDRAConversion.md

 <img src="images/Meddra-MultiAxial.png" width=700"/>

 ## MedDRA Terminology Distribution
 MedDRA is licensed, so source files are not provided as a part of this PhUSE project.
 We obtained a Research/Non Commercial license from the MSSO in order to perform this work.
 The R conversion scripts detailed below can be freely used by anyone to construct the RDF from  licensed copy of terminology files.

-Our project uses the following ASCII files,  provided as part of the distribution from MSSO:

-* Five files contain the medication conditions and codes (LLT, PT, HLT, HLGT, SOC)
-* LLT file contains the PT codees to provide the LLT to PT mapping
-* PT file contains the *Primary SOC* code to which the PT term is mapped.
-* Three files contain additional mappings evident in their names:  HLT-PT, HLGT-HLT, SOC-HLGT

-These files enable mapping of any LLT to its Primary and (optional) Secondary SOC's.

 ### Why RDF for MedDRA Terminology?